 If you wish to temporarily remove the request from your list whilst you wait for a reply from the other provider, you can set the request to 'Await reply' You will be prompted to do so each time you share a request with another provider, as well as being prompted to 'copy' the request thread so far into the clinical system if you wish.

 Note: when a request has been shared, you will only have the option to 'Return to assignee' after the specified time has passed, so that you can chase them for a reply if they haven't already.

 If either the patient, or the other provider reply to the thread, the request will move from 'waiting' and back to the assigned clincian's list.

-If at any point you wish to remove access to the request for the shared provider, you can go back into the 'Network' tab on the assign screen and you will note the 'Share' button has now been replaced with an 'Unshare' button.
+If at any point you wish to remove access to the request for the shared provider, (or if you shared the request with the wrong provider by mistake) you can go back into the 'Network' tab on the assign screen and you will note the 'Share' button has now been replaced with an 'Unshare' button.
 Clicking this button will remove the access at the other provider.

 Whilst a request is shared, you retain ownership of the request and have all of the usual controls to complete the request and are able to share, or transfer the request with other additional providers should you need to do so.
 The shared provider will be unable to complete the request from their side, or transfer it to another provider, but they will be able to 'Share' it with another provider should they wish to (including one that may not be within your network).

 The 'Transfer' button will share the request with your chosen provider, but crucially, it will also transfer the ownership of the request to them as well.
 Once a request has been transferred to another provider they have full control over all aspects of the request.
 You will be unable to complete, or transfer the request to any other providers (but can still share with additional providers if you need to), all of those controls are now managed by the newly transferred provider.